jxcore/jxcore-addon/README.md

  $> jx test.js
 ```

-You can also try with JXcore SpiderMonkey (details to compile)[https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md]
+You can also try with JXcore SpiderMonkey [details to compile](https://github.com/jxcore/jxcore/blob/master/doc/HOW_TO_COMPILE.md)

+Simply compile the addon for each engine by `jx install`.
-Just call `jx install` again and it will compile the addon for SpiderMonkey.
-No code change is required.
+It will compile the addon for SpiderMonkey.
+No code update is required.